-experience administering services to families, adults, youth and/or children;
+experience working with organizations that administer services to families, adults, youth and/or children;

-the skills to oversee human resources and financial management matters; and
+the skills to oversee human resource, public relations, compliance, and financial management matters; and

 the ability to work effectively and proactively with other providers, and local, state and federal entities.

-FEC Interpretation: In credit counseling organizations the executive director is qualified by a bachelor's degree and does not require competence in administering services to families, adults, youth and/or children (element c).
-EAP Interpretation: In an EAP the executive director is qualified by experience in workplace programs, an understanding of the dual client relationship, and does not necessarily requirecompetence in administering services to families, adults, youth and/or children (element c).
+FEC Interpretation: In credit counseling organizations, the CEO is qualified by a bachelor's degree and does not require experience working with organizations that administer services to families, adults, youth and/or children (element c).
+EAP Interpretation: Regarding element c, in an EAP the CEO is qualified by experience in workplace programs and an understanding of the dual client relationship.